What’s Out Tonight?

 Planets

-Venus is low in the West and sets about 1.5 hours after the Sun.
-Saturn is halfway up in the East, in the constellation Aquarius—it is very noticeable but it rings are almost edge on making it a little disappointing to view in a telescope.
-Jupiter, in Taurus rises in the East around 10PM.
-Jupiter is alway very bright and easy to spot.
-Mars, in Gemini rises about midnight and will rival Jupiter in brightest during January 2025.
+Venus is low in the West and sets about 2.5 hours after the Sun.
+Saturn is high up in the South while Jupiter is rising due East.
+Saturn’s rings are almost edge on making it a little disappointing to view in a telescope.
+Jupiter is alway very bright and easy to spot and might be mistaken for the headlight of a commercial jet.
+Mars, in Gemini rises in the East around 10 PM and will rival Jupiter in brightest during January 2025.

 Constellations